-The VALOR study is a 3-part trial to examine the efficacy, safety, tolerability, PK (pharmacokinetics) and PD (pharmacodynamics) of BIIB067.
-Part A is the single ascending dose (SAD) component of the study, Part B is the multiple ascending dose (MAD) component of the study and Part C is the fixed dose component of the study.
-Hence, the overall phase of development of the study is 1/2/3.
-In total, the study is estimated to enrol 183 participants, with 99 in Part C.
+The VALOR study was a 3-part trial to examine the efficacy, safety, tolerability, PK (pharmacokinetics) and PD (pharmacodynamics) of BIIB067 (tofersen).
+Part A was the single ascending dose (SAD) component of the study, Part B was the multiple ascending dose (MAD) component of the study and Part C was the fixed dose component of the study.
+Hence, the overall phase of development of the study was 1/2/3.
+In total, the study enrolled an estimated 183 participants, with 99 in Part C.

 Parts A and B were completed in Jan 2019.
 Analysis of this data showed promising results which were announced in May 2019.

 This component of the study involved 50 people with ALS who had an SOD1 genetic mutation.
 Participants received five doses of either 20, 40, 60 or 100 milligrams (mg) of the experimental drug or a placebo, through a lumbar puncture, or spinal tap, over approximately 3 months.
 Researchers examined the safety, dosage and exploratory efficacy of the experimental drug.